Basic Rider Training

 Do you have any cancellations?

-Everyday we hear this question.
 We do not know when a cancellation will happen and are unable to keep a wait list due to the high demand.
 It is recommended to sign up in the next available spot and then call periodically asking for these possible spots.

 Other things you may choose to do.
 Get out and ride a bicycle, how long has it been since you balanced on a bicycle?
 This will help you in the beginning exercises on your motorcycle.
-Do you have a motorcycle for your usage?
+Do you have a motorcycle?
 You may want to start learning where the controls are located and read how they operate.
 This will also help in the beginning exercises so you don’t have to think about them.
 Another good source of information can be found in the recommend books we have discounted for students to purchase found on our products page.